google/oss-fuzz/docs/faq.md

 Building fuzzers requires building your target with a fresh Clang compiler and special compiler flags.
 An easy-to-use Docker image is provided to simplify toolchain distribution.
-This also limits our exposure to multitude of Linux varieties and provides a reproducible and (more) secure environment for fuzzer building and execution.
+This also limits our exposure to a multitude of Linux varieties and provides a reproducible and secure environment for fuzzer building and execution.